South Africa: Kruger, Cape Town & Stellenbosch Vineyards - 10 Days

 Kruger National Park: Safari Sundowners

 Kruger National Park is so vast and so full of wildlife, history and culture that travellers often return again and again, uncovering new discoveries each time.
 If this is your first or twenty-first time, safari drives and sundowners never get old.
-Your day begins with a safari drive en route to the lodge.
+Your day begins with a drive to the lodge.
 Another afternoon safari drive makes for an incredible first day in the park.
 It's hard to improve upon morning and afternoon safari drives in Kruger park.
 But we think downtime for the pool and sundowners in the bush just might hit the spot.

 • Day 5